kapellos/VladimiRED/README.md

 # VladimiRED

-VladimiRED (you expect to get one thing and you end up with something else ;-)) is a C# port of Mockingjay injection technique (https://github.com/caueb/Mockingjay) to be used with AppDomainManager Injection Method.
+VladimiRED (you expect to get one thing and you end up with something else :satisfied:) is a C# port of Mockingjay injection technique (https://github.com/caueb/Mockingjay) to be used with AppDomainManager Injection Method.

 The produced dll injects shellcode into already existing RWE regions via Marshaling avoiding using pinvoke related injection calls.